-Polysafe PUR is designed to resist soiling, which ensures that - even after transportation, installation and the period prior to handover - the intensity of construction clean can be significantly reduced.
+Polysafe PUR is designed to resist soiling, which ensures that - even after transportation, installation and the period prior to handover the intensity of construction clean can be significantly reduced.
 This will have a beneficial impact on the initial costs.

-- ▶ Remove all loose debris. - ▶ Remove surface dust and grit by sweeping or vacuuming. - ▶ Apply a solution of neutral cleanser (or alkaline cleanser, dependent upon the level of soiling), diluted to the manufacturer's instructions, with a spray over the section to be cleaned.
-Leave for sufficient time to react with the soiling. - ▶ Pick up the solution with a clean microfibre mop, using a continuous side-to-side motion.
+A. Remove all loose debris.

+B. Remove surface dust and grit by sweeping or vacuuming.

+C. Apply a solution of neutral cleanser (or alkaline cleanser, dependent upon the level of soiling), diluted to the manufacturer's instructions, with a spray over the section to be cleaned.
+Leave for sufficient time to react with the soiling.

+D. Pick up the solution with a clean microfibre mop, using a continuous side-to-side motion.
 When the mop head becomes loaded, it will start streaking the floor.
 At this point, the dirty mop head should be removed and placed into a laundry bag and a clean mop head fitted.
-The cycle should then be repeated until the whole floor is completed. - ▶ Launder the dirty mop heads in preparation for reuse.
+The cycle should then be repeated until the whole floor is completed.

+E. The dirty mop heads should then be laundered in preparation for reuse.

-NOTE For floor with heavy scuffing, it may be necessary to use a Doodle bug or similar tool fitted with a suitable pad to remove the scuff marks.
+Note: If the floor has been heavily scuffed, it may be necessary to use a Doodle bug or similar tool fitted with a suitable pad to remove the scuff marks

-14.8.2 Daily maintenance
+19.8.2 Daily maintenance